905timur/RedditCommentCleaner/README.md

 # Reddit Comment Cleaner v1.0

-This Python script edits any Reddit comments older than x amount of days.
+This Python script edits any Reddit comments older than x amount of days to "." and then deletes them.

-*PLEASE USE ONLY commentCleaner.py, commentCleaner-v0.4 has to be manually configured and I do not recommend using it.
+**<u>PLEASE USE ONLY commentCleaner.py, commentCleaner-v0.4 has to be manually configured and I do not recommend using it.**</u>

--SYSTEM CONFIGURATION-
+**-SYSTEM CONFIGURATION-**

 1. Install Python 3.